dominodatalab/domino-research/bridge/README.md

 [Check out a Loom recording of this Quick Start!](https://www.loom.com/share/c4498403c2794664a91be0d8e5119ecf)

 This quickstart assumes that you already have an MLflow registry to work with.
-If do not have a registry, or would like to create a new registry for testing, please follow our [guide to setting up MLflow for local testing](#mlflow-quickstart).
+If you do not have a registry, or would like to create a new registry for testing, please follow our [guide to setting up MLflow for local testing](#mlflow-quickstart).

 #### 1. Initialize Bridge

 First, run the `bridge init` to create the AWS resources that Bridge needs to operate.
-Runing this command will create:
+Running this command will create:

 * An S3 bucket for model artifacts.
 * An IAM role for Sagemaker execution, `bridge-sagemaker-execution`, (with Sagemaker Full Access policy).